 \subsubsection{Scalable recipe}

 The proposed scalable protocol for efficient charging of quantum batteries follows these steps: First, the system Hamiltonian ($H_S$) is diagonalized to generate Davies jump operators decomposed into Bohr frequencies.
-Next, the SVD-based Morris-Shore transform is applied to the dissipative matrix, which represents the transitions between excitation manifolds, to determine the new bases and decay channels of the system.
-Through this separation, \textit{dark states} (zero singular values), unaffected by the bathroom, and \textit{funnel states} that direct energy directly to these protected areas are identified.
-In the final stage, a laser pulse is designed and applied to achieve the highest accuracy in the selected funnel state, ensuring that the system naturally fades out when the drive is switched off, allowing for long-lasting dark states.
+Next, the SVD-based MS transform is applied to the dissipative matrix, which represents the transitions between excitation manifolds, to determine the new bases and decay channels of the system.
+Through this separation, \textit{dark states} (zero singular values), unaffected by the bath, and \textit{funnel states} that direct energy directly to protected subspaces are identified.
+In the final stage, a laser pulse is applied to prepare the selected funnel state with high fidelity, ensuring that the system subsequently relaxes toward the protected dark manifold when the drive is switched off, allowing for long-lasting dark states.
 This procedure separates the identification of protected energetic states from the control design and scales naturally to larger qudit arrays.

 Dark states provide maximal protection against dissipation but typically occur in lower excitation manifolds and therefore store limited energy.
 Funnel states, in contrast, lie in higher-energy sectors while decaying exclusively into the protected dark manifold.
 Consequently, they are metastable rather than strictly dark, but their decay loads long-lived storage states.
 From a quantum battery perspective, this is advantageous: charging into a funnel state stores more energy initially, while dissipation subsequently transfers population into the protected dark manifold.
-The relevant figure of merit therefore, balances stored energy and lifetime, and funnel states generally outperform direct dark-state charging due to their higher excitation energy combined with structured dissipative protection.
+The relevant figure of merit, therefore, balances stored energy and lifetime, and funnel states generally outperform direct dark-state charging due to their higher excitation energy, combined with structured dissipative protection.